-- 6. Interest rate risk: This risk results from changes in demand and supply for money and other macroeconomic factors and creates price changes in the value of debt instruments.
-Consequently, the Net Asset Value of the scheme may be subject to fluctuation.
-Changes in the interest rates may affect the Scheme's Net Asset Value as the prices of securities generally increase as interest rates decline and generally decrease as interest rates rise.
-Indian debt markets can be volatile leading to the possibility of price movements up or down in fixed income securities and thereby possible movements in the NAV.
-This may expose the scheme to possible capital erosion. - 7.
-Credit risk or default risk: This refers to the risk that an issuer of a fixed income security may default (i.e. will be unable to make timely principal and interest payments on the security).
-Default risk / credit risk arises due to an issuer's inability to meet obligations on the principal repayment and interest payments.
-Because of this risk corporate debentures are sold at a yield above those offered on Government Securities, which are sovereign obligations and free of credit risk.
-Normally the value of a fixed income security will fluctuate depending upon the changes in the perceived level of credit risk as well as any actual event of default.
-The greater the credit risk, the greater the yield required for someone to be compensated for the increased risk. - 8.
-Market risk: This risk arises due to price volatility due to such factors as interest sensitivity, market perception or the credit worthiness of the issuer and general market liquidity, change in interest rate expectations and liquidity flows.
-Market risk is a risk which is inherent to investments in securities.
-This may expose the scheme to possible capital erosion. - 9.
-Reinvestment risk: This risk refers to the interest rate levels at which cash flows received for the securities in the Scheme are reinvested.
-Investments in debt instruments are subject to reinvestment risks as interest rates prevailing on interest or maturity due dates may differ from the original coupon of the bond, which might result in the proceeds being invested at a lower rate.
-The additional risk from reinvestment is the "interest on interest" component.
-The risk is that the rate at which interim cash flows can be reinvested may be lower than that originally assumed. - 10.
-Liquidity or Marketability Risk: This refers to the ease with which a security can be sold at or near to its valuation yield-to-maturity (YTM).
+- 6. Liquidity or Marketability Risk: This refers to the ease with which a security can be sold at or near to its valuation yield-to-maturity (YTM).
 The primary measure of liquidity risk is the spread between the bid price and the offer price quoted by a dealer.
-Liquidity risk today is a characteristic of the Indian fixed income market. - 11.
+Liquidity risk today is a characteristic of the Indian fixed income market.
+E.g. historically, the securitized debt securities segment has witnessed low liquidity.
+This could lead to higher costs for secondary market trading, if the fund witnesses volatile flows. - 7.
 Risks of investing in floating rate debt instruments or fixed rate debt instruments swapped for floating rate return: - a.
 Interest rate movement (Basis Risk): As the fund will invest in floating rate instruments, these instruments' coupon will be reset periodically in line with the benchmark index movement.
 Normally, the interest rate risk of a floating rate instrument compared to a fixed rate instrument is limited.
 The changes in the prevailing rates of interest will likely affect the value of the Scheme's holdings until the next reset date and thus the value of the Scheme's Units.
 Increased rates of interest, which frequently accompany inflation and / or a growing economy, are likely to have a negative effect on the value of the Units.
 The value of securities held by the Scheme generally will vary inversely with changes in prevailing interest rates.
-The fund could be exposed to the interest rate risk (i) to the extent of time gap in resetting of the benchmark rates, and (ii) to the extent the benchmark index fails to capture the interest rate movement.
+The fund could be exposed to the interest rate risk (i) to the extent of time gap in resetting of the benchmark rates, and (ii) to the extent the benchmark index fails to capture the interest rate movement. - b.

-- b.
 Spread Movement (Spread Risk): Though the basis (i.e. benchmark) gets readjusted on a regular basis, the spread (i.e. markup) over benchmark remains constant.
 This can result in some volatility to the holding period return of floating rate instruments. - c.
 Settlement Risk (Counterparty Risk): The floating rate assets may also be created by swapping a fixed return to a floating rate return.
-In such a swap, there may be an additional risk of counterparty who will pay floating rate return and receive fixed rate return. - 12.
+In such a swap, there may be an additional risk of counterparty who will pay floating rate return and receive fixed rate return. - 8.
 Certain fixed income securities give an issuer the right to call its securities, before their maturity date, in periods of declining interest rates.
-The possibility of such pre-payment risk may force the fund to re-invest the proceeds of such investments in securities offering lower yields, thereby reducing the fund's interest income. - 13.
+The possibility of such pre-payment risk may force the fund to re-invest the proceeds of such investments in securities offering lower yields, thereby reducing the fund's interest income. - 9.
 The scheme may invest in non-publicly offered debt securities.
-This may expose the scheme to liquidity risks. - 14.
+This may expose the scheme to liquidity risks. - 10.
 Different types of securities in which the scheme would invest as given in the Scheme Information Document carry different levels and types of risks.
-Accordingly, the scheme's risk may increase or decrease depending upon its investment pattern. e.g. corporate bonds carry a higher amount of risk than Government securities.
-Further even among corporate bonds, bonds which are AAA rated are comparatively less risky than bonds which are AA rated. - 15.
+Accordingly the scheme's risk may increase or decrease depending upon its investment pattern. e.g. corporate bonds carry a higher amount of risk than Government securities.
+Further even among corporate bonds, bonds which are AAA rated are comparatively less risky than bonds which are AA rated. - 11.
 Money market securities, while fairly liquid, lack a well-developed secondary market, which may restrict the selling ability of the scheme.

-Risks associated with Securitised Debts
+Risks associated with derivatives